top of page

 How is it possible that you’ve become such a big part of my life?

-I know we’re friends, but when you actually think about it, we’ve barely spent any real time together, and for most of it we only ever really spoke through Messenger.
+I know we’re friends, but when you really think about it, we’ve barely spent any real time together, and for most of it we only ever spoke through Messenger.

 In fact, for a long time, most of what I knew about you came from my mum and dad, who had met yours one afternoon in the Young Lives house.
-After that, it was chance meetings in the hallway of the hotel, passing each other on the ward in Belfast or Dublin, or hearing little updates about how you were getting on.
+After that, they gathered their information through chance meetings in the hallway of the hotel, passing each other on the ward in Belfast or Dublin, or hearing little updates about how you were getting on from other families in our cancer circle.

-Do you remember when we first properly met?
+Do you remember when we first properly met, though?
 I wouldn’t be surprised if you didn’t.
 It’s fairly foggy for me too.

 You were with your dad.
 I was with both my parents.
 The clinic was busy that day so we were sitting opposite each other in the corridor.

-I don’t think either of us actually spoke that day.
+And although it was the first time we'd come face to face with one another, I don’t think either of us actually said a word.
 Our parents did though, and they definitely introduced us, but all either of us could really manage was a slight smile and a nod of acknowledgement.

 I don’t remember seeing you much after that.
 Not until we were back in Belfast at clinic, and of course by that point it was COVID, so we were always kept at a distance.

-Cheeky little comments about 10 North.
-Complaints about whatever random ache or pain had decided to ruin the day.
-The odd grumble.
-Putting the world to rights in the way only two people with absolutely no authority on anything can.
+But we still messaged: cheeky little comments about 10 North, complaints about whatever random ache or pain had decided to ruin the day, the odd grumble about life post cancer.
+All while putting the world to rights in the way only two people with absolutely no authority on anything can.

 But despite that, you became my person, whether you wanted to be or not.

-I know I probably annoyed you, and I’m fairly sure I was a pest more often than not, but despite all the people I met over those two years of cancer, you were the one I connected with most.
+I know I probably annoyed you, and I’m fairly sure I was a pest more often than not, but despite all the people I met over those two years, you were the one I connected with most.

-I guess you can blame fate for that one.
-Or at least, that’s what I’m calling it.
+I guess you can blame fate for that one, at least that’s what I’m calling it.

-And of course, we had the same dark sense of humour, which, if you ask me, is fairly essential.
 But then you had to go and ruin the whole leukaemia twin dynamic we had going.
+Why?

-I knew you’d been struggling.
-I knew things hadn’t always gone to plan.
-But I think a part of me still believed there’d be one more miracle left for you.
-One more thing that might somehow turn it all around.
+I knew you’d been struggling and that things hadn’t always gone to plan, but I think a part of me still believed there’d be one more miracle left for you - one more thing that might somehow turn it all around.

 Although the truth is, I don’t need a candle to remember you.
 You’re already there.

-We might not have spoken every day.
-We might not have been childhood friends.
-We might only have had this one, terrible thing in common.
-But you became my support, the only person I felt I could talk to who really, truly got it.
-And I think you felt that way about me too.
+We might not have spoken every day, we might not have been childhood friends, and we might only have had this one, terrible thing in common, but you became my support, the only person I felt I could talk to who really, truly got it, and I think you felt that way about me too.

 I miss you, Dan.